Something Just Like This: Chart performance

-"Something Just Like This" debuted at number 56 on the Billboard Hot 100 and soared to number five on its second week, becoming the Chainsmokers' third top five after "Don't Let Me Down" and "Closer".
-Meanwhile, the song was Coldplay's second top five after "Viva la Vida", which peaked at number one on the Billboard Hot 100.
+"Something Just Like This" debuted at number 56 on the Billboard Hot 100 chart dating March 11, 2017. and soared to number five on its second week, giving the duo their fifth and most recent top ten hit as of August 2026.
+It also gave Coldplay their fourth top ten hit, their first since their other EDM song, "A Sky Full of Stars", reached number ten in 2014.
 It was the sixth best-selling track of 2017 in the United States with over 1.34 million copies.
+"Something Just Like This" would reach its peak of number three on the chart dating April 15, 2017, spent a total of 17 non-consecutive weeks in the top ten, as well as 39 weeks in total on the chart, and would eventually be placed at number five on the Billboard Year-End Hot 100 singles chart for 2017, becoming both artists' highest peak on that chart, and marked the second-consecutive year where the Chainsmokers had two songs that ranked within the top ten with that chart with both "Something Just Like This" and "Closer", the latter of which ranked at number seven (for the 2016 chart, it was "Closer" and "Don't Let Me Down", which both ranked at number ten and number eight respectively).

-In the United Kingdom, "Something Just Like This" debuted at number 30 on 24 February 2017, reaching number two in the following week.
+In the United Kingdom, "Something Just Like This" debuted at number 30 on February 24, 2017, reaching number two in the following week.
 It spent nine consecutive weeks in the top 10 and became the ninth biggest song of the year in the country.
 It also set a new record for most weeks atop the Billboard Hot Dance/Electronic Songs chart (79).
 In 2024, PPL ranked "Something Just Like This" as Coldplay's fourth-most played song on British media.
 A year later, the track was placed at number 53 on the list of most streamed songs of all time on Apple Music.